swiftlang/swift-evolution/proposals/0311-task-locals.md

 }
 ```

-Usually it matters not if the function was invoked without binding the task local value, or if it is executing from a context that is simply not within the Task runtime and we simply deal with the default value in either case.
+Usually it does not matter if the function was invoked without binding the task-local value, or if it is executing from a context that is simply not within the Task runtime.
+In either case, we simply deal the default value.

 If it is desirable to know if the value was not bound, but we _are_ executing within a task, this can be checked by using the following pattern: